dadashkarimi/ecg2af/README.md

 ### Objective

-**To Create a web application** that allows users to:
-   - Upload an ECG file (.hd5 format).
-   - Process the uploaded ECG using a pre-trained ECG2AF model.
-   - Display the prediction results, including four output values.
+Our objective is to allow users to: Upload an ECG file (.hd5 format), Process the uploaded ECG using a pre-trained ECG2AF model, and Display the prediction results, including four output values.

 ## How It Works